IBRX

 Is the ImmunityBio BCG-naïve trial announcement significant?

 Less than it sounds.
-The company confirmed "statistical power," which means the trial has enough enrolled patients to potentially detect a meaningful difference between ANKTIVA plus BCG versus BCG alone.
-This is a milestone for trial design, not a clinical result.
+The company confirmed "statistical power," meaning the trial has enough enrolled patients to potentially detect a difference between ANKTIVA plus BCG versus BCG alone.
+That's a milestone for trial design, not a clinical result.
 Actual efficacy data is still months away.
-The timing of the announcement, the same week as the FDA warning, suggests it was designed to redirect investor attention.
+The timing — the same week as the FDA warning — suggests it was designed to redirect investor attention.